SparseOpt/sparseopt.github.io/_pages/SQCQP.md

 ---
 <div style="text-align:justify;">
-The following Matlab codes (similar to Python codes) demonstrate the solver applied to a sparse portfolio selection problem.
+The following Matlab codes (similar to Python codes) demonstrate the solver to address a sparse portfolio selection problem.
 You need to specify inputs $\texttt{(n,s,Q0,q0,Qi,qi,ci,ineqA,ineqb,eqA,eqb,lb,ub)}$.
-If an input is unnecessary, then put it as $\texttt{[ ]}$.
+If an input is unnecessary, then set it as $\texttt{[ ]}$.
 </div>

 <p style="line-height: 1;"></p>